 Components of the September employment change reading showed a 74K increase in part-time hiring, which was more than enough to offset the 62K DECREASE in full-time employment.

 While the surge in part-time employment isn’t necessarily a bad thing, the latest numbers suggest that the quality of jobs gained during the period has actually declined.

 Aside from that, the underlying figures also indicated that self-employment rose by 30.8K during the month while employment in the public and private sector companies fell by 18.6K, signaling that the longer-term outlook for the Canadian labor market is filled with a lot of uncertainty.

-2. Rise in labor force, participation rate unchanged
+2. Rise in the labor force, participation rate unchanged

-3. Changes in educational sector have a widespread effect
+3. Changes in the educational sector have a widespread effect

 4. Natural resources industry is still shedding jobs

 As in the previous months, the natural resources industry reported another round of monthly layoffs, as the slump in the oil and energy sector has forced companies to scale back production and hiring.

 For the month of September, the natural resources industry shed 2.6K jobs, bringing the total number of layoffs to 20.3K from the same month a year ago.The utility industry also recorded a pretty sharp decline of 4.3K in hiring for the month while the transporting and warehousing sector reported 7.8K in job losses then.
 In contrast, the information, culture, and recreation industry managed to chalk up an impressive 32.5K increase in employment.

 All in all, the latest Canadian jobs release suggests that there are still some weak spots in the economy, although the drop in educational services hiring could prove to be temporary.

 Still, the report also shows that part-time employment and self-employed folks are mostly responsible for keeping hiring gains positive for the time being and that the energy sector slump poses additional downside risks.